akhmadshin/akhmadshin/README.md

 **ABOUT ME**

-I’m a developer passionate about solving complex business challenges with innovative technology solutions.
+With over 7 years of experience in enterprise development, I’m a developer passionate about solving complex business challenges with innovative technology solutions.
 I enjoy creating features that differentiate products and address real user needs.
 My focus is on building software that delivers exceptional user experiences and consistently high performance.
+I'm seeking opportunities to lead technical projects and mentor junior developers while continuing to grow my expertise in frontend technologies.

 **SKILLS**